 Grohe Red 2 years (+1 year upon registration)

-The Athena tap strides ahead when it comes to warranties, offering 5 years warranty for the tap and 2 years for the boiler.
+The Athena tap strides ahead when it comes to warranties, offering a 5-year warranty for the tap and 2 years for the boiler.
 The Fohen Fahrenheit and Grohe Red taps come with 2 years as standard, which can be extended by 3 years or 1 year, respectively.
 The 3-year extension for the Fohen model comes at a price of £175, while the Grohe Red’s warranty extension is free after registering your product on the site.
+Read more about our warranty policy here.

 There’s plenty to think about when designing a modern kitchen.
 From functionality to aesthetics, every aspect comes with a multitude of methods and looks.
 Your kitchen is the heart of your home and has a vital role to play in cooking and cleaning, which is why it pays to prioritise functionality when it comes to your taps.